TobiasMue91/tobiasmue91.github.io/IDEAS.md

 - Online Signature Maker: A tool to create and download digital signatures using a drawing interface.
 - CSS Variables Generator: A tool to manage and generate CSS variables for consistent styling across projects.
 - Online Mind Mapping: A simple mind mapping tool to organize and visualize ideas and concepts.
-- HTML Table Generator: A tool to create responsive HTML tables with customizable styles, rows, and columns.
 - CSS Transform Playground: A playground for experimenting with CSS transform properties, such as scale, rotate, and skew.
 - Browser Compatibility Checker: A tool to check the compatibility of HTML, CSS, and JavaScript features with various browser versions.
 - Online Pixel Art Editor: A simple editor for creating and exporting pixel art, with support for basic drawing tools and color palettes.